Generalissimo (30 Rock): Plot

 Jack Donaghy (Alec Baldwin) meets his girlfriend Elisa's grandmother (Teresa Yenque).
 The grandmother does not like Jack because he reminds her of the Generalissimo, the antagonist from her favorite Mexican telenovela Los Amantes Clandestinos.
 Jack buys Los Amantes Clandestinos and tries to kill the Generalissimo off, but the actors on the show refuse to cooperate.
 Jack then meets Hector Moreda (also played by Baldwin), the actor who plays the Generalissimo, and asks why he will not follow the script.
 According to Hector, his role as the Generalissimo allows him to cut in line at Disney World, among other perks.
 Jack shows him a picture of Elisa, explaining that he wants to kill off the character for her.
 Understanding Jack's feelings, Hector agrees to help Jack by making the character fall in love with an elderly Hispanic woman, thereby winning the affection of Elisa's grandmother.
-The grandmother subsequently accepts Jack as Elisa's boyfriend, but makes one more request of him: to make NBC News less depressing.
+The grandmother subsequently accepts Jack as Elisa's boyfriend but makes one more request of him: to make NBC News less depressing.
 Jack responds by airing a montage of pictures of Puerto Rican babies to the music of Tito Puente on The Today Show, much to the displeasure of Matt Lauer.

 Meanwhile, NBC has hired recently laid off investment bankers (Patrick Heusinger, Greg Tuculescu, and Doug Mand) from Lehman Brothers as interns on TGS with Tracy Jordan.
-Tracy Jordan (Tracy Morgan) is invited to go out on the town with them, but finds that he is incapable of keeping up with their lifestyle.
-Tracy fears that if the public were to learn that he no longer lives a fast lifestyle, his image would be severely compromised and he would be forced to change from a comedic actor to a dramatic actor.
-Tracy refuses to allow this to happen, so he buys out Lehman Brothers and sends the interns back to their old jobs on Wall Street.
+Tracy Jordan (Tracy Morgan) is invited to go out on the town with them but finds that he is incapable of keeping up with their lifestyle.
+Tracy fears that his image would be severely compromised and will be reduced to being cast in dramatic roles, as that's the fate of comic actors who can no longer live fast and recklessly.
+Tracy buys out Lehman Brothers and sends the interns back to their old jobs on Wall Street.